Photo courtesy of Rainbow City Public Library

 Fifth grader Zachary made this wearable jeep!

 Are you looking for a speaker from your area?
-Here's a
+The Society of Children's Book Writers and Illustrators has put together this resource:

 How Do You Make a Book?